Disney Sora Partnership: 5 Essential Things You Need to Know About the $1B Deal

 When will the Disney Sora partnership go live?

 No official date yet.
 The Disney Sora partnership was just announced, and integration will take time.
-I’d guess 6-12 months before we see anything usable, but that’s speculation.
+I’d guess 6 to 12 months before we see anything usable, but that’s speculation.

 Will it be free to use Disney characters in AI videos?